The zero net carbon (ZNC) model for Platte River’s overall electric generating portfolio and high-voltage

 - Construct a carbon accounting method to track the annual carbon emissions, carbon offsets, and achievement of carbon-neutrality.

-- Establish a starting level of renewable energy requirements as a percentage of Platte River’s load.
+- Establish a starting level of non-carbon energy requirements as a percentage of Platte River’s load.
 This is done because the model cannot simultaneously solve for both the emission reductions required to hit net zero carbon emissions and the least-cost portfolio, so model iteration is required.
-First, we pick a starting minimum renewable level (approximately 90%), solve for the least-cost portfolio, check to see if carbon-neutrality is met, and then adjust the renewable percentage to ensure carbon-neutrality is met in each year from 2030 and beyond.
+First, we pick a starting minimum non-carbon level (approximately 90%), solve for the least-cost portfolio, check to see if carbon-neutrality is met, and then adjust the non-carbon percentage to ensure carbon-neutrality is met in each year from 2030 and beyond.

 - Solve for the least-cost mix of generation technologies based on capital costs, fixed and variable operations and maintenance costs using hourly production modeling over the forecast horizon.